 After the success of Trolls: World Tour, Universal announced that they will continue to simultaneously release movies in the theater and at home.
 This is a significant blow for movie theaters!
 After this crushing blow to the head, both AMC and Regal Cinemas announced that they would no longer show films from Universal for their “unilateral actions and intentions” will “abandon current windowing practices.”
 This threat was also extended to other major studios like Disney and Warner Bros.
 Then, after three months of negotiating, AMC and Universal made a multi-year deal for Universal to have a theatrical window for three weekends before releasing their content on PVOD.

 But wait, there’s more!

 Audiences are going to the movies less and less because of the opportunities to watch them whenever we want to.
-We have become picky over what movies we want to see and when we can watch them.
+We have become picky over what movies we want to see and when we can manage them.
 Ticket prices will continue to rise, streaming services will continue to grow, but movie theaters will somehow survive because there will always be people who will enjoy the premium experience.
 However, there will always be people who will pay for the lowest income possible.
-CoVid-19 may have stopped movie theaters for a short time, but we will get though this.
+CoVid-19 may have stopped movie theaters for a short time, but we will get through this.